NVIDIA/eglexternalplatform/README.md

 This is a headers-only specification of the interface.

-To install the interface, just copy the header files under a certain system headers directory (e.g. /usr/include).

-A template *eglexternalplatform.pc* **pkg-config** is provided along with the header files.
-It can be edited to match the location of the header files and copied to an appropriate **pkg-config** configuration directory (e.g.
-/usr/share/pkgconfig).

-A `meson.build` file is also included, which will handle installing the headers and generating a matching eglexternalplatform.pc file.
+A `meson.build` file is included, which will install the header files and generate a matching pkg-config file.

 Alternately, `meson.build` has the necessary `override_dependency` call to work as a Meson subproject.